invipay/invipay-oscommerce/README.md

 --------------------

-This is for version 2.3-UTF8, for other versions see branches of this repository.
+2.3 UTF8, for other versions see branches of this repository.